irena-flextool/flextool/docs/index.md

 # IRENA FlexTool user guide and documentation

 IRENA FlexTool is an energy systems optimisation model developed for power and energy systems with high shares of wind and solar power.
 It can be used to find cost-effective sources of flexibility across the energy system to mitigate the increasing variability arising from the power systems.
 It can perform multi-year capacity expansion as well as unit commitment and economic dispatch in a user-defined sequence of solves.
-The aim has been to make it fast and easy to use while including lot of functionality especially in the time scales relevant for investment planning and operational scheduling of energy systems.
+The aim has been to make it fast to learn and easy to use while including lot of functionality especially in the time scales relevant for investment planning and operational scheduling of energy systems.

 The instructions for installing IRENA FlexTool are [here](https://github.com/irena-flextool/flextool/tree/master#irena-flextool).

 This user guide will build a small system step-by-step.
 After that, there is a reference section for model properties.
 The small system is also available in the repository ('Init.sqlite') and can be opened with Spine Toolbox database editor.
-It can also be run with IRENA FlexTool (in the Spine Toolbox workflow one can initialize the Input_data.sqlite with the Init.sqlite when testing the modelling framework).
+It can also be run with IRENA FlexTool (initialize the Input_data.sqlite with the Init.sqlite in the Spine Toolbox workflow when testing the modelling framework).
 More information on how to set-up and use the Spine Toolbox front-end in [here](https://github.com/irena-flextool/flextool#irena-flextool-workflow-shortly-explained).

 - [Building a small test system](#building-a-small-test-system)
   - [1st step - a node with no units](#1st-step---a-node-with-no-units)